 The WA Tree Festival brings local governments and community groups together to help share the value of trees collectively, highlighting the importance of tree canopy cover and its numerous benefits.

-To find out more about the festival and what events are happening around Perth- visit the WA Tree Festival Facebook page.
-A list of City organised events have been listed below, along with incentives to help build canopy and increase biodiversity in your suburb.
+To find out more about the festival and what events are happening around Perth - visit the WA Tree Festival Facebook page

 The WA Government has recently released the first Urban Greening Strategy for greening spaces in Perth and Peel.
 With this release, new incentives and actions have been announced to support community in increasing urban tree canopy and restoring our natural environment.